dbreese/fitfamconnect/BILLING.md

 - We will need special logic for each type of recurring plan.
 The following sections describe the rules for each.
 The engine should have clear-cut functions for the logic for each, only sharing code where it makes sense.

 ### Monthly billing special rules
+- Find the previous charge and calculate the next bill date by adding 1 month.
+- If no previous charge exists, and the plan start date is in the current billing period, then create a charge record.

 ### Yearly billing special rules
-- Find the previous charge and calculate the next bill date by adding 1 year to it.
-If bill date falls within the billing period, then charge the member and create a charge record.
+- Find the previous charge and calculate the next bill date by adding 1 year.
 - If no previous charge exists, and the plan start date is in the current billing period, then create a charge record.
+- Do not worry about leap years

 ### Pro-rated Billing Rules
 - When looking at active membership plans, if a membership start date is before the billing period's start date AND the membership has never been billed before (ie, the lastBilledDate is empty), we need to calculate pro-rated charges.